ThatGuyJacobee/Elite-Bot-Docs/docs/verificationfeature.md

 ## Posting the embed

-Finally, use the command "/verificationmenu" in order to post the embed into the channel you wish to use for verification.
+Finally, use the command "/verification menu" in order to post the embed into the channel you wish to use for verification.

 An example of the embed: